API usage agreement

 additional risk mitigation measures.
 Such changes must be

 - Software development should be performed in a special

-environment that is not connected to the IT system used for
+environment, which is not connected to the IT system used

 dummy data should be used (not real data).
-In cases that
+In cases where

 this is not possible, specific procedures should be in place

 for the protection of personal data used in testing.